FEMessage/el-data-table/README-en.md

 [⬆Back to Top](#table-of-contents)

-<a name="NT80B"></a>
 ## Quick Start

-<a name="Ngird"></a>
 ### Global Register Component

-This is for minification reason: in this way building your app, webpack or other bundler just bundle the dependencies into one vendor for all pages which using this component, Instead of one vendor for one page
+This is for minification reason: in this way building your app, webpack or other bundler just bundle the dependencies into one vendor for all pages which using this component, instead of one vendor for one page

 ```javascript
 import Vue from 'vue'